johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **Cardano Foundation role in network resilience**

 The Cardano Foundation also plays an active role in ensuring the network is resilient.
 They guide SPOs in best practices and provide tooling.
-For example, at the Dubai Cardano Summit, Markus Gufler held a Masterclass to demo a network health monitoring tool which gives SPOs a way to understand the scope and limits of pool operations, as well as the global network, by combining telemetry data together.
+For example, at the Dubai Cardano Summit, Markus Gufler held a Masterclass[^88] to demo a network health monitoring tool which gives SPOs a way to understand the scope and limits of pool operations, as well as the global network, by combining telemetry data together.

 ## Cardano Entropy (Randomness)